DomRic98/Search-for-Higgs-into-tautau-decay/README.md

 $ cd ROOT_framework
 $ ./analysis
 ```
-As a precondition, it is necessary to download the Open Data from [CMS Open Data link](http://opendata.web.cern.ch/record/12350) or their reduced version from [link](https://root.cern/files/HiggsTauTauReduced/).
+As a precondition, it is necessary to download the Open Data from [CMS Open Data link](http://opendata.web.cern.ch/record/12350) or their reduced version from this [link](https://root.cern/files/HiggsTauTauReduced/).
 In the Download directory, you can find some Python scripts to download automatically same reduced files via a sequential procedure and parallel ones.
 After these steps, you will produce the `_selected.root` files and executing the command
 ```bash
 $ root -l